6 Ways to Focus Your Job Search in a Crisis

 Most of us loathe the idea of asking someone to give us a good referral.
 It feels so tacky.
 But in the hiring world, an objective opinion is the difference between a positive customer review and a magazine ad.
 When you’re in a new city, looking for a restaurant, which source are you likely to believe?
 The 5-star review or the glossy, full-color promo?

 So yes to asking for referrals, but no to tacky asks.
-The good news is, shifting the focus from getting to giving is the fasting path to receiving a testimonial or referral.
+The good news is, shifting the focus from getting to giving is the fast path to receiving a testimonial or referral.

 5. Learn to Zoom.